William King Hale: Parole and death

 Hale was sentenced to life in prison but was paroled on July 31, 1947.
 During a visit, Hale's relatives said he once remarked, "If that damn Ernest had kept his mouth shut we'd be rich today."
 He moved to Phoenix, Arizona around 1950 and died in a nursing home there on August 15, 1962.
 He was buried in Wichita, Kansas.

 Legacy

-In 1925, the United States Congress passed a law to bar the inheritance of Osage headrights from Osage people with over 1/2 blood quantum by non-Osage people in order to curb the Osage Indian Murders.
-Later, in 1978, Congress amended the 1925 legislation, eliminating the blood quantum requirement and adding in language which extended inheritance of Osage mineral headrights to legally adopted children (Osage and non-Osage) of Osage people and the descendants of those adopted children, in addition to their direct lineal heirs.
+In 1925, the United States Congress passed a law to bar the inheritance of Osage headrights from Osage people with over 1/2 blood quantum by non-Osage people to curb the Osage Indian Murders.
+Later, in 1978, Congress amended the 1925 legislation, eliminating the blood quantum requirement and adding language which extended inheritance of Osage mineral headrights to legally adopted children (Osage and non-Osage) of Osage people and the descendants of those adopted children, in addition to their direct lineal heirs.

 In media

 David Grann's 2017 book Killers of the Flower Moon reports Hale as a mastermind of murders with detailed evidence.
 In the 2023 film adaptation, directed by Martin Scorsese, Hale was portrayed by Robert De Niro, who received many awards and nominations, including an Academy Award nomination.